-When the terrain levels out, you will cross a narrow river, immediately followed by a road (Canal St.) of one-way traffic going left-to-right.
-Cross this road and proceed to the next road (Main St.), which is one-way going right-to-left.
+When the terrain levels out, you'll cross a narrow river, immediately followed by a road (Canal Street) of one-way traffic going left-to-right.
+Cross this road and proceed to the next road (Main Street), which is a one-way street going right-to-left.

-Turn right onto Main St. After a few blocks, on your left you will encounter a large white building surrounded by a green: the First Baptist Church.
+Turn right onto Main Street.
+After a few blocks, on your left you'll encounter a large white building surrounded by a green: the First Baptist Church.

-The street right after it (Waterman St.) is one-way heading uphill.
-Turn left (uphill) onto it, and follow it through a slight jig at its intersection with Benefit Street (half-way up the hill).
+The street immediately after it (Waterman Street) is a one-way street heading uphill.
+Turn left (uphill) onto it, and follow it through a slight jig at its intersection with Benefit Street (halfway up the hill).

-After about four blocks you'll get to the intersection of Waterman and Thayer, with traffic lights and several commercial stores.
+After about four blocks, you'll get to the intersection of Waterman and Thayer, with traffic lights and several commercial stores.
 To your right is the only 14-story building in the area, the Sciences Library.
-Immediately after it is a 5-story red and brown brick building, just before the intersection of Waterman and Brook.
+Immediately after it is a five-story red and brown brick building, just before the intersection of Waterman and Brook.
 This building is the CIT, your destination.

-A RIPTA trolley route goes from Kennedy Plaza (near Providence Station) most of the way to the CIT.
+Multiple bus routes go from Kennedy Plaza (near the Providence Train Station) most of the way to the CIT.
 To get to Kennedy Plaza, take the south (labeled "Downtown") exit from the train station.
 Turn right; the street in front of the train station will curve right and become Exchange Street.
 Follow it about five blocks downhill to Kennedy Plaza.
-Then follow the directions on our RIPTA page.
+Then, follow the directions on our RIPTA page.